Abul A'la Maududi: Islamic state

 The state's legislature "should consist of a body of such learned men who have the ability and the capacity to interpret Quranic injunctions and who in giving decisions, would not take liberties with the spirit or the letter of the sharia".
 Their legislation would be based on the practice of ijtihad (a source of Islamic law, relying on careful analogical reasoning, using both the Qu'ran and Hadith, to find a solution to a legal problem), making it more a legal organ than a political one.

 They must also be "persons who enjoy the confidence of the masses".
 They may be chosen by "the modern system of elections", or by some other method which is appropriate to "the circumstances and needs of modern times."
 Since upright character is essential for office holders and desire for office represents greed and ambition, anyone actively seeking an office of leadership would be automatically disqualified.

 Non-Muslims or women may not be a head of state but could vote for separate legislators.

 Originally Maududi envisioned a legislature only as a consultative body, but later proposed using a referendum to deal with possible conflicts between the head of state and the legislature, with the loser of the referendum resigning.
 Another later rule was allowing the formation of parties and factions during elections of representatives but not within the legislature.

 In the judiciary, Maududi originally proposed the inquisitional system where judges implement law without discussion or interference by lawyers, which he saw as un-Islamic.
 After his party was "rescued" from government repression by the Pakistani judiciary he changed his mind, supporting autonomy of the judiciary and accepting the adversarial system and right of appeal.

 Failure of Western Democracy

-Secular Western representative democracy—despite its free elections and civil rights—is a failure for two reasons.
-Because secular society has "divorced" politics and religion, its leaders have "ceased to attach much or any importance to morality and ethics" and so ignore their constituents' interests and the common good.
+Secular Western representative democracy—despite its free elections and civil rights—is a failure (Mawdudi believed) for two reasons.
+Because secular society has "divorced" politics from religion, its leaders have "ceased to attach much or any importance to morality and ethics" and so ignore their constituents' interests and the common good.
 Furthermore, without Islam "the common people are incapable of perceiving their own true interests".
 An example being the Prohibition law in the United States, where despite the fact that (Maududi states) "it had been rationally and logically established that drinking is injurious to health, produces deleterious disorder in human society", the law banning alcohol consumption was repealed by the American Congress.